IshoZaia/Top-Hits---Genius-API/README.md

-School Project Created by Mike, Rodel and Myself.
+School Project Created by Mike, Rodel and Myself(Isho).

 The website is a simple react application that utilized the Genius API from Rapid API(Currently a Locked API)